 2. Send valuable content and make your emails unique

-An effective small business email marketing strategy includes newsletters and nurturing emails.
+An effective small business email marketing strategy includes newsletters and nurturing emails (alongside some occasional cold email campaigns for lead generation).
 When designing these emails it’s best to think about the value.
 What value will this email bring to the prospect?

 Make a statement and offer something unique that they won’t find anywhere else.
 Sending unique and engaging content on a regular basis is one of the best marketing tactics.
 Don’t just send content about your offers and promotions.
 Send your own statistics, articles, guides, and the most recent news.